jmyrberg/finscraper/README.md

 ## Documentation

-More thorough documentation is to be made, but meanwhile you may utilize the *help* -function to figure out the parameters, such as:
+More thorough documentation work in progress - meanwhile, utilize the *help* -function to see allowed arguments, such as:

 ```python
 help(ISArticle)